List of churches in Rogaland: Karmøy prosti

-This deanery (prosti) covers the municipality of Karmøy which includes the island of Karmøy and a small area on the mainland of northwestern Rogaland county.
-The deanery is headquartered in the village of Avaldsnes in the municipality of Karmøy.
+This deanery (prosti) covers Karmøy Municipality which includes the island of Karmøy and a small area on the mainland of northwestern Rogaland county.
+The deanery is headquartered in the village of Avaldsnes in Karmøy Municipality.

 The deanery was created on 1 January 2006 when it was split off from the old Karmsund prosti.
 The remainder of the old deanery was renamed Haugesund prosti.